avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Decrease the voting weight of a misbehaving Subnet Validator
 - Remove an inactive Subnet Validator

 Since there are no `EndTime`s enforced by the P-Chain, Subnets must use this transaction to set an expired validator's weight to `0`.
 When a validator's weight is set to `0`, they will be removed from the validator set.
-After the transaction is accepted, any $AVAX remaining in the `Balance` for the Subnet Validator being removed will be returned to the `ChangeOwner` defined in the `RegisterSubnetValidatorTx`.
+After the transaction is accepted, any $AVAX remaining in the `Balance` for the Subnet Validator being removed will be returned to the `RemainingBalanceOwner` defined in the `RegisterSubnetValidatorTx`.

 ```golang
 type SetSubnetValidatorWeightTx struct {